Here is

 A content library full of careful, approved, inoffensive content that could have been written by a committee implies an organization that is careful, committee-governed, and unwilling to say or do anything specific.

-A single piece of content that says something genuinely specific and true — that takes a position, that owns an experience, that reveals something about an organization’s actual perspective — does more for that implied relationship than a year’s worth of polished content that says nothing in particular.
+A single piece of content that says something genuinely specific and true — that takes a position, that owns an experience, that answers the question the audience actually has rather than the question the brand wanted to answer — can do more for audience trust than twelve months of careful content.

 A strategy gap is the disconnect between the topics you’re publishing and the actual problems your customers are trying to solve.
-It usually happens when a brand creates content based on internal assumptions or keyword volume rather than the specific hurdles their audience faces during the buying journey.
+It usually happens when a brand creates content based on what’s easy to produce, rather than what’s genuinely useful to their audience.

 If you have high traffic but low conversions, or if your sales team is constantly answering questions that your content should have already addressed, you likely have a gap.
-Another red flag is “random acts of content” —publishing posts that are interesting in a vacuum but don’t lead the reader toward a logical next step.
+Another sign: your content library feels comprehensive, but you still lose deals to competitors who seem to “get it” better.

 Not quite.
 A content gap is often just a missing topic or a keyword your competitors rank for that you don’t.
 A strategy gap is more structural; it’s a failure in the logic of your funnel.
 You might have plenty of content, but if it doesn’t bridge the emotional or logical distance between “just browsing” and “ready to buy,” the strategy is broken.